itmo-infocom/UNIX-Linux-online-course/texts/week03/013_utilities.md

 utility_name --help
 ```

-2. Option-arguments are shown separated from their options by <blank> characters, except when the option-argument is enclosed in the '[' and ']' notation to indicate that it is optional.
+2. Option-arguments are shown separated from their options by <blank> characters, except when the option-argument is enclosed in the 'square brackets' notation to indicate that it is optional.

 In GNU getopt's long options also may be used the 'equal' sign between option and option-argument:
 ```